 Children under the age of five often spend time at childcare centers while their caregivers work or attend to other daily activities.
 Children under the age of five are eligible for the Childcare Expulsion Prevention program, which matches an Early Childhood Mental Health Consultant with a child identified as being at risk for childcare expulsion.
-Almost 70% of the referrals to the program are for children under the age of five.
-One hundred two DCS involved children under the age of five were served by the program between September 2019 and May 2020.
-Due to the success of the program, 87% of the children were able to remain in their childcare setting and avoid expulsion (source: Childcare Expulsion Prevention Tracking Log 6/1/2020).
-For additional information, please see the full description of the program earlier in this section.
+The majority of the children referred to the program are for children under the age of five.
+From July 2020 to June 2021, services were requested for 67 children statewide.
+Of these 67 children, only 12 referrals were closed with the child being expelled from the childcare setting.
+Furthermore, four of these 12 expulsions were immediate and did not afford the Department a chance to stabilize the situation.
+The remaining children receiving the supports were either stabilized or transitioned to a higher quality center that could better meet their individual needs.